tjhunter/karps/doc/paper/scratch.md

 data.uncache()
 ```

-A number of operations has happened:
+A number of operations have happened:
  - the operation of writing the dataset has been identified has independent from the other reductions.
    In fact, some extra caching logic is automatically inserted if necessary.
  - both reductions were subsumed into a single pass over the data.
 This can significantly speed up